top of page

 4. Strain (or leave the herbs in) and sip the soup warm.

 Drink a bowl or two at the first signs of a cold — especially if you’re feeling chilled, have a stuffy nose, or a light headache.
+If your body begins to sweat gently afterward — that’s good!
+It means your system is releasing the pathogen.

 🌿 Why It Works